DomoApps/starter-kit/README.md

 5. pushes changes to remote.

 ## Usage
-- `$ npm setup` to setup your repo to new git remote
+- `$ npm run setup` to setup your repo to new git remote
 - `$ npm start` to run webpack-dev-server
 - `$ npm test` to run unit tests
 - `$ npm run tdd` to continuously run tests